dialupnoises/ROHONGODB/README.md

 ROHONGODB is a web-scale blazing fast key-value store for cool people like Rohan.
 It has a bunch of awesome cool features for cool developers.

 ROHONGODB stores all data in a single JSON file.
 Of course, since this is WEB-SCALE, the JSON file is gzipped.
 The entire database is stored on every write, because ROHONGODB is web-scale, and web-scale means no data loss except when it's ok.
+The saving operation is synchronous, of course, because this is web-scale.

 ROHONGODB features an HTTP API, because HTTP is great and cool and everybody loves it.
 It's easy and simple to use.